Unjust and disproportionate impact of COVID-19

 Understanding our data: What does this chart mean?

 The second chart shows us the rolling 2-week rates as a trend over time for each racial and ethnic group.

-Please note that the Wisconsin Electronic Disease Surveillance (WEDSS) system underwent routine maintenance and enhancements over the weekend of October 16-18, 2020.
+- October 16-18, 2020: The WEDSS system underwent routine maintenance and enhancements.
 Due to this temporary pause in reporting, multiple days of data were uploaded at once, affecting the single day count for the visualizations during that time.

 About our data: How do we measure this?

 Individuals in the Hispanic or Latinx group could be of any race, and those in the other racial/ethnic groups are not Hispanic or Latinx.
 Individuals are counted in only one group.

 Rates are a ratio of the number of cases (or hospitalizations, deaths) to the whole population for each racial/ethnic group within a given time-period.
 Because rates are a ratio that adjusts for the size of the population, rates allow us to make an apples-to-apples comparison of the impact of COVID-19 on communities of different sizes.
 Circles of equal diameter or lines of equal height would indicate equal impact (for example, lives lost per 100,000 people) across groups.
 Rates are now adjustable by age, which is a major risk factor for hospitalization and death from COVID-19.
 So even if 2 groups have similar death rates overall, one group may still be at greater risk because they are experiencing more severe disease, or because they have lower vaccination rates as we see with younger individuals.

 Data source: Wisconsin Electronic Disease Surveillance System (WEDSS).
 Population estimates are from the U.S. Census Bureau annual estimates of the resident population for Wisconsin: July 1, 2019 (SC-EST2019-SR11H-55).
 Vaccination data comes from the Wisconsin Immunization Registry (WIR)